robdmc/easier/README.md

 boilerplate code in my Jupyter Notebook analysis work.

-Although I do think the tools are widely useful, I will evolve this project to suit the needs of my everday work.
-As such, the tool selection and implementation may be a bit opinionated and the api subject to change without notice.
+Although I do think the tools are widely useful, I will evolve this project to suit the needs of my everyday work.
+As such, the tool selection and implementation may be a bit opinionated and the API subject to change without notice.

-If you can stomach these disclaimers, you may find, as I do, that these tools significantly improve your workflow efficieny.
+If you can stomach these disclaimers, you may find, as I do, that these tools significantly improve your workflow efficiency.

 The documentation for the tools is all in this README in the form of examples.
 I have tried to put reasonable docstrings in functions/methods to detail additional features they contain,